RonkZeDonk/gitsc/README.md

 To use GitSC, place your named git configs in the `$INSTALL_DIR/configs` folder.

-- To list all availiable configs use `gitsc list`.
+- To list all available configs use `gitsc list`.
 - To use a config use `gitsc use <CONFIG NAME>`